Juniper/contrail-controller/src/docs/opserver/opserver.rst

 :mod:`opserver` Module
 ----------------------
-Opserver provides ReST API interface to extract the operational state of Juniper's Contrail Virtual Network System.
+Opserver provides REST API interface to extract the operational state of Juniper's Contrail Virtual Network System.
+These APIs are used by Contrail Web UI to present operation state to the users.
+Other applications may use the Opserver's REST API for analytics and others uses.

+The available APIs are provided through the REST interface itself and one can navigate the URL tree starting at the root (``http://<ip>:<opserver-port>``) to see all of the available APIs.

 User Visible Entities
 ^^^^^^^^^^^^^^^^^^^^^
-Opserver provides API to get the current state of the User Visible Entities in the Contrail VNS. ``User Visible Entity(UVE)`` is defined as an Object that may span multiple components and may require aggregation before the UVE information is presented.
-The UVEs supported in Contrail VNS include the following:
+Opserver provides API to get the current state of the User Visible Entities in the Contrail VNS. **User Visible Entity(UVE)** is defined as an Object that may span multiple components and may require aggregation before the UVE information is presented.
+Examples include ``Virtual Network``, ``Virtual Machine`` etc. Operational information of a ``Virtual Network`` may span multiple vRouters, Config Nodes, Control Nodes.
+Opserver provides aggregation of all this information and provides the aggregated information through REST API.
+The URL ``/analytics/uves`` shows the list of all UVE types available in the system.

+The description of some of the UVEs in the Contrail VNS is given below:

     * ``Virtual Network``: This UVE provides information associated with a virtual network such as:
         - list of networks connected to this network